Heart Attacks Explained: Common and Less-Known Causes You Should Understand

 Importantly, protein also stimulates your own natural GLP-1 production.
 That means that over time, your body begins to regulate appetite more effectively — helping you transition off medication.

 Muscle does more than move the body — it acts as a metabolic powerhouse.
-More muscle means better insulin sensitivity, improved glucose control, and greater calorie expenditure at rest.
+Stronger muscle means better insulin sensitivity, improved glucose control, and greater calorie expenditure at rest.

 Even basic resistance training (2–3 times per week) can:

-Expected outcomes: Appetite reduction, 2–5% weight loss, early visceral fat reduction, improved post-meal glucose responses
+Expected outcomes: Appetite reduction, 2–5% waist circumference and weight loss, early visceral fat reduction, improved post-meal glucose responses

 Expected outcomes: 5–10% total body weight loss, increased insulin sensitivity, improved energy levels, lowered blood pressure